 In 2006, after a decade of making various trips to Haiti, Fran Leeman, a pastor from the Chicago area, and a few friends decided it was time to pick one place and try to make a long-term difference.
 With the help and leadership of missionaries Steve and Joline Moore, we began to explore a remote and very poor river valley at the end of Haiti's southern peninsula.
 We decided to headquarter our efforts in the village of Marfranc, right along the Grande Anse River.
 The first couple years were spent building relationships with people in the river villages and building a house for our staff and teams.

-Since then we've built 6 schools, helped farmers with seed after terrible hurricane floods, and rebuilt many homes after the 2010 earthquake.
+Since then we've built 6 schools, helped farmers learn sustainable techniques for goat breeding and planting, and rebuilt many homes after the 2010 earthquake and the 2016 hurricane.
+We have been providing training to teachers and pastors, and hope to begin planting new churches soon.
 We have built a strong child sponsorship program through which children receive an education, food, vitamins, clothing, books and school supplies.
 We have built a model school which uses alternative, interactive teaching techniques in order to give the children of the Grande Anse River Valley a chance at a brighter future.
-And we have begun work to rebuild after Hurricane Matthew destroyed much of our service area in October of 2016.
+And we have begun building the Village of Hope orphanage, set to open in late 2018.

 In the area where we work the average family lives on less than $1 a day, and only 20% of the children can afford to attend school, so we continue to build schools and try to help young people grow up with greater economic opportunity.

 We welcome your partnership with us-- together we can do so much for these forgotten children!
 You can help by making a donation, sponsoring a child, or even coming to Haiti on a work trip with us.

 New Life for Haiti is an approved 501(c)3 charity.